MrXedac/riku/README.md

 The userland can then be compiled by entering the "michiru" directory and running make in every sub-directory.
 You can also run the `./make_world.sh` script in the "michiru" directory instead.

+## NEW: Userland with cross-compilation toolchain and newlib
+Clone riku-binutils, riku-gcc and riku-sysroot repositories.

+* First follow the instructions in the `riku-sysroot` repository to compile newlib.
+Use `/usr/x86_64-riku` as sysroot.
+* Then install riku-binutils.
+* Finally, install riku-gcc.

+Your cross-compilation toolchain should be installed in `/usr/x86_64-riku`.
+You can compile by running, for instance, `/usr/x86_64-riku/bin/x86_64-riku-gcc main.c -o main`.

 ## Kernel configuration
 Compile (only once) KConfig by running `./bootstrap`, `./configure` and `make` in the `kconfig/` subfolder.